cactusLabs/Mead/README.md

 ### Standard Mead Recipe

 * Raw honey used was 'Payne's Blossom Honey' - I bought 3.17kg and split evenly between the two batches.
 This was likely too much.
-I *did not* use heat to dissolve the honey - you can dissolve by either stirring into the water using a spoon & bucket, or by funneling the honey and water into the carboy, plugging it and shaking for 5 minutes.
+I *did not* use heat to dissolve the honey - I've read that this removes some of the goodness/flavours and should be avoided.
+However, there are risks associated with using raw honey, so it's up to the brewer.
+Blossom honey isn't that fancy, there are better options... but given that this was the first experiment, I didn't want to go all out
-* Blossom honey isn't that fancy, there are better options... but given that this was the first experiment, I didn't want to go all out
+* You can dissolve the honey into the water by either a) stirring into water using a spoon & bucket for 5+ minutes before funnelling into a carboy; *or* b) by funneling the honey and water into the carboy, plugging it and shaking for 5 minutes.
-* Once the honey and water has been dissolved in a carboy, syphon some out into a beaker and the initial hydrometer reading was taken (the initial density of the honey and water)
+* Once the honey and water has been dissolved in a carboy, syphon some out into a beaker and the initial hydrometer reading is taken (the initial density of the honey and water)
 * Yeast used was Lalvin D47 (~14% alcohol tolerance).
 Pitched in 50ml water @ ~35 degrees for 20 minutes before gently stirring, then added to the carboy honey/water to create the 'must'.
 * Yeast nutrient used was Diammonium Phosphate - after the hydrometer reading, a teaspoon of nutrient was added to the beaker and left to sit for 20 minutes
 * 20 minutes after the pitched yeast was added to the carboy honey/water mixture, the yeast nutrient was added.
 Yeast nutrient is used in Mead fermentation because honey, although high in natural sugur, especially lacks a source of nitrogen